 The Radiologic Technology Program is accredited by the Joint Review Committee on Education in Radiologic Technology (20 N. Wacker Drive Suite 2850 Chicago, IL 60606-3182).
 The JRCERT may be contacted at www.jrcert.org or 312-704-5300.
-The program accreditation information is found at the link below:
+The program accreditation information and most recent award letter can be found at the link below: